web3labs/quorum-sample/README.md

 ## Prerequisites

 A Quorum network running with at least 3 transaction nodes.
+Check next section for an example of a ready to use network.

 You will need the following details for each node:
 - Node URL, `http://<node-url>:<node-port>`
 - Transaction enclave address, `<base64 encoded public key>`

+## Quorum-dev-quickstart

+As an example of a Quorum network that can be used with this sample project, we have the [Quorum-dev-quickstart](https://docs.goquorum.consensys.net/en/stable/Tutorials/Quorum-Dev-Quickstart/).
+This, will spin up a network of 3 members with their private transactions managers and will let you demo privacy groups and how they work.

 ## Running the application